SaravananKiruba/Predictive-Demographic-Targeting/README.md

 # Predictive Demographic Targeting

-AI-powered healthcare demographic targeting system that provides insights for healthcare providers looking to expand into new areas.
+AI-powered healthcare demographic targeting system that provides real-time insights for healthcare providers looking to expand into new areas.
+Powered by Google's Gemini AI.

+## Project Overview

+This application provides:

+- **Lead Conversion Analysis**: Real-time scoring of how likely patients are to convert in a specific postal code
+- **Time Trend Analysis**: Year-round trends showing seasonal patterns for specific healthcare departments
+- **Summary Analytics**: Key metrics including patient inquiry volume, treatment costs, and target demographics

 ## Project Structure